 Why it’s okay to be a homeowner with debt

 In my last post, we shed light on the common concern that young investors could never afford the down payment on a home.
-Although, with accessibility to programs that allow down payments in the 3-5% range, a down payment on a home is significantly more accessible than ever before.
+Although, with access to programs that allow down payments in the 3-5% range, a down payment on a home is significantly more accessible than ever before.
 So now that you’re aware of these programs, the next step is realizing that you’re not alone.

 Let me be clear: it’s okay to be a homeowner who has student debt.
 It’s normal.

-Approximately 44 million Americans are currently paying off their loans.
+Approximately 44 million Americans are currently paying off their student loans.
 This commonality has resulted in mortgage investors creating new policies for borrowers with student debt.
 For example, Fannie Mae offers Student Loan Solutions to lenders, which gives homeowners the opportunity to pay off one or more student loans with a cash-out refinance.
 In addition, Fannie Mae allows lenders to exclude certain monthly obligations paid by others from the debt-to-income (DTI) ratio, making it more likely for borrowers with student debt to qualify for a mortgage.

 These new policies have made reasonable mortgages more attainable, even if you have student loan debt.